 - If your partner has been threatening or abusive over email, you can print the messages and save them as evidence of the abuse.

-- If you start to send an email but don’t finish it, your phone or computer is likely to save it as a drafts.
-If you are emailing a support agency for example, make sure you delete it from your drafts if you decide not to send.
+- If you start to send an email but don’t finish it, your phone or computer is likely to save it as a draft.
+If you are emailing a support agency for example, make sure you delete it from your drafts if you decide not to send it.

 - If you do send an email, it will be in your ‘sent items’ folder.
 You can also delete what’s in there.